CartoDB/documentation/app/content/carto-user-manual/overview/getting-started.md

 #### Explore your spatial data

 The *Data Explorer* section enables you to explore the contents accessible from your connected data warehouse, preview your geospatial tables and tilesets, and start creating maps or tilesets from your data.
-If you haven’t connected your own data warehouse yet, you will see the provisioned `CARTO data warehouse connection` with access to some demo data:
+If you haven’t connected your own data warehouse yet, you will see the provisioned `CARTO data warehouse connection` with access to some demo data.

 ![Data Explorer carto data warehouse](/img/cloud-native-workspace/data-explorer/de_cartodw_connection.png)

 To add your first connection, you can follow the previous <a href="#create-a-connection" target="_blank">Guide</a> to create a data warehouse connection.

-Once you have added a connection, go back to the *Data Explorer* section, where you will see the list with all of your current connections:
+Once you have added a connection, go back to the *Data Explorer* section, where you will see the list with all of your current connections.

 ![Data Explorer first connection bigquery](/img/cloud-native-workspace/data-explorer/de_connections_list.png)

-Select a connection and start exploring the content (database/project(s), schemas/datasets, and tables) in a collapsible tree:
+Select a connection and start exploring the content (database/project(s), schemas/datasets, and tables) in a collapsible tree.

 ![Data Explorer content](/img/cloud-native-workspace/data-explorer/de_connections_content.png)